 The industry has banded together and created the Sports Wagering Integrity Monitoring Association, or SWIMA.

 SWIMA was first established in November 2018, but the group’s official launch occurred on April 18, 2019.
-You can find more information on the launch of SWIMA here.

 According to the group’s website, “SWIMA brings together sports book operators and regulators across the United States to protect the integrity of sports betting by collaboratively identifying suspicious wagering activity.”